bitceptron/bitceptron-retriever/bitceptron-retriever-cli/README.md

 ### WIP notice

 Please note that this is an work in progress at the moment.
-We plan to:

-1. Add support for multisigs.

 ### `config.toml`